 Posted on Novemberl 15th, 2016 at 6:10 PM

 A number of different community groups and local businesses collaborate to make Party In The Park happen.
 To date we have had a dedicated number of people directly involved with the events organisation.
 Planning for past festivals has involved a number of fund raisers.
 These events were successful in raising money for and promoting Party In The Park.

-In the run up to this years event - we hosted a number of benefit events and gigs.
+In the run up to this years event - we are hosting a number of benefit events and gigs.
 These up and coming events are vital for the funding and promotion of Party in the Park.
 Check out our " Up and Coming" events page, or follow us on Facebook or Twitter to get up to date details.